 CDM method: different RS sequences are used to distinguish RIM-RS resource.

 Regarding the time-domain pattern for RIM RS, an RS transmission periodicity is defined.
 The transmission periodicity can be semi-statically configured per network.
 Within the transmission periodicity, multiple time-domain RIM RS transmission occasions are defined.
 One or multiple transmission occasions can be semi-statically configured to distinguish one RIM-RS resource or convey set ID information per network.

+A gNB can be configured with multiple RIM RS configurations in a configured periodicity, where, each RIM-RS configuration is referring to the configuration of the resource (including time and frequency resource, sequence) for transmission of a basic RIM RS resource.
+And, The RIM-RS transmission periodicity should be a multiple of the periodicity of the TDD DL/UL pattern, or a multiple of the combined periodicity, if two TDD DL/UL patterns are configured.For each gNB, multiple configurations of RIM RS-1 share the same frequency resource and sequence; and also multiple configurations of RIM RS-2 share the same frequency resource and sequence, while the maximum number of configurations is to be decided in WI stage.

+Furthermore, for all gNB, the configured RIM RS periodicity should be same.

-Regarding the transmission position of each transmission occasion, for RIM RS-1 in framework 1 and RS in framework 2, the transmission position is fixed in the last X symbols before the DL transmission boundary, i.e., the ending boundary of the transmitted RIM-RS aligns with the 1st reference point, wherein, X is the number of symbols that RIM RS(s) are mapped to.
+Regarding the transmission position of each transmission occasion, for RIM RS-1 and RIM RS-2 in framework 1 and RS in framework 2, the transmission position is before the DL transmission boundary..

 Regarding the frequency-domain pattern, RIM RS for a given functionality transmitted by a gNB or a gNB set are configured with frequency location(s) known to the receiving gNB.

-The bandwidth of RIM-RS can be smaller than the carrier bandwidth.

-The RIM RS SCS can be configured by the network.
+If the carrier bandwidth is larger than 20MHz, the minimum bandwidth of the configured frequency resource is 20MHz, otherwise, the minimum bandwidth is equal to the carrier bandwidth.
+The maximum bandwidth is to be decided in WI stage

+For different gNB, it is to be decided in WI stage that different frequency resource for RIM RS-1/RS-2 is allowed or not.

+For each gNB, if the carrier bandwidth is smaller than 40MHz, the number of candidate frequency resource for RIM-RS detection is 1, otherwise, the number is up to Y, where, Y is to be decided in WI stage dependent on assumption in WI of the number of ID to be conveyed in a given duration.

+For RIM RS, only one SCS is configured for RIM RS per carrier per network to reduce the gNB detection complexity, the candidate of SCS can be {15KHz,30KHz, [60KHz]}.The max number of sequences that one gNB needs to detect in one DL-UL period for interference identification is 8.

 Potential mechanisms for improving network robustness